Walter Guinness, 1st Baron Moyne: Trial

 We accuse Lord Moyne and the government he represents, with murdering hundreds and thousands of our brethren; we accuse him of seizing our country and looting our possessions.
 We were forced to do justice and to fight.

 Bet-Zuri and Hakim initially gave false names, but their true identities were soon discovered.
-They were tried in an Egyptian court.

-Eventually, the Lehi members were found guilty and, on 18 January 1945, sentenced to death.
+They were tried by an Egyptian military court.
+Both men were found guilty and, on 18 January 1945, sentenced to death.
 Their appeals for clemency were dismissed, probably partly in response to pressure from Winston Churchill, who had been Moyne's ally and close personal friend.
 They were hanged on 23 March 1945.

 Aftermath

 Although the group had been targeting British Mandate personnel since 1940, Moyne was the first high-profile British official to be killed by them, though several failed attempts had been made to assassinate the British High Commissioner in Palestine, Sir Harold MacMichael.
 This was therefore the opening shot in the new Lehi campaign.

 Jewish authorities in Palestine, fearful of British retribution, were quick to distance themselves from Lehi actions.
 On the news of Moyne's death, Chaim Weizmann, who later became the first President of Israel, is reported to have said that the death was more painful to him than that of his own son.

 British prime minister Winston Churchill, who once described himself as a "Zionist," taking the view that the creation of a Jewish state in Palestine would provide Britain with a more reliable and powerful ally, for the time-being tempered his support for Zionism.Wasserstein (1980), pp. 36–37.
 Moyne had been sent to Cairo because of their long personal and political friendship, and Churchill told the House of Commons: